MichaelKilgore/FileManagement/README.md

-Synopsis:\n
+Synopsis:\
-	This project takes the given Music folder and outputs the following statistics:
+	This project takes the given Music folder and outputs the following statistics:\
-		-Total tracks
+		-Total tracks\
 		-Total Artists
 		-A list of the multi-genre artists
 		-A list of Multi-disk albums